Renaissance Architecture: What To Look For and Why It Still Matters

 If you’re touring a city, try this quick exercise: find a building with a clear central axis, count the repeating windows, and check for a dome or classical columns.
 Those simple checks will tell you whether a building borrows from Renaissance ideas or not.
 Happy exploring—this style rewards a careful eye.

-The Key Elements of Renaissance Architecture Unveiled
+The Artistic Beauty of Renaissance Architecture

-The Key Elements of Renaissance Architecture Unveiled
+The Artistic Beauty of Renaissance Architecture